laminlabs/lamindb/README.md

 (2) We found it difficult to train models on thousands of datasets — across storage, LIMS, ELNs, orthogonal assays - due to a lack of a unified query interface.

-We built LaminDB on open data standards to fix these problems by making data lineage tracking a single line of code and unifying queries for features across storage and databases.
+To fix this, we made data lineage tracking a single line of code and unified queries across storage and databases, up to millions of features.

 <img width="800" alt="sparse-measurements" src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/VFFgFdAlJnssyOdk0001.svg">